mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 ## Quickly go from raw data to insights!

 The beauty is how fast you can go from raw data to insights.
-First, the code.
+First, here's the code.

 I'm not gonna spend a lot of time on this other than just comments on the picture.
 I'll show you where to find the documentation which explains much more than I can in this post.